 The pressure sensitive adhesive labels industry is growing at a steady and rapid pace in India.
 It is now time that the contribution of those who have achieved success is chronicled so that those who wish to move ahead have a platform to look for information and news.
 This blog intends to provide inspiration and reference.

-Avery Dennison Label and Packaging Materials
+SMI Labels and Packaging Materials

 Sunday, September 30, 2012